e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

   - Click 'Publish'.
   - Select the 'workspace' where the report should be published.
   - Click 'Publish'.
   - Click the published link.
 It should open the web link and show the same report.
+  - For the automatic refresh of the report data please refer [here](automatic-update.md)